tmpfs/async-validate/doc/readme/api.md

 * `single`: Only ever return a single error.
 Typically used in conjunction with `first` when a validation rule could generate multiple errors.
 * `keys`: Specifies the keys on the source object to be validated.
 Use this option to validate fields in a determinate order or to validate a subset of the rules assigned to a schema.
 * `parallel`: A boolean indicating that the validation should be executed in parallel.
+* `field`: Field name for the root object, default is `source` when not specified.
+* `rules`: Rules to apply to the root source object, may be an array or a single rule object.

 Consider the rule: